PE and Sport Funding Impact 2017-2018

 • to increase participation rates in school and outside of school.

-Mr Jonathan Reyes will continue to provide high quality specialist input for pupils form Year R-4.
-He continues to lead sessions on a wide range of aspects of PE, including gymnastics, indoor and outdoor games.
+Mr Jonathan Reyes will continue to provide high quality specialist input for pupils form Year 1-4.

-We are also providing lunchtime clubs through Premier Sport, who will facilitate a variety of sporting activities across boy key stages including street dance and dodgeball.
-The total cost of this will be £5,700.
+We also hope to provide lunchtime club through Premier Sport, who will facilitate a variety of sporting activities across both key stages including street dance and dodgeball.

 After reviewing last year’s use of the money we decided to continue with the employment of sports specialists, not only had this been effective in up skilling teachers it also allowed for the continuation of high quality coaching to be implemented across a wide variety of year groups; as well as the continuity and development of specific skills within those specific year groups.
 The allocated Sport Premium money was also spent on providing high quality PE teaching through specialist sports coaches in Tennis and across year 5 and 6 with Mr Gomez teaching Handball and athletics to years 5 and 6 as well as the related development of teaching staff present in those lessons.
 This also allowed for a link to be kept with Emmanuel School and helped with transition at the end of year 6.